fabrician/dynamic-variable-provider/README.md

 Required 3rd Libraries before Build
 --------------------------------------
 * Download SilverFabricSDK.jar from Silver Fabric 5.5, copy it to the current Directory.
 See property "fabric-location" in pom.xml
-* The project ships a sample HSQLDB database server that the "Web Application" requires.
-To run this database, you need to copy fabric/webapps/livecluster/WEB-INF/etc/db/hsqldb/lib/hsqldb.jar to ./hsqldb/lib.
-This is actually HSQLDB version 1.73.

 Build
 --------------------------------------